beyond-all-reason/teiserver/AI_POLICY.md

 **Non-direct AI usage does not require disclosure.**

-If AI writes no code it's usage does not need to be disclosed.
-If any code was directly written by AI it must be disclosed.
+Anything showing in the diffs was directly authored by AI, it must be disclosed.

 ## Verification and testing